Mindfulness: Effects on mindfulness

-The mechanisms that make people less or more mindful have been researched less than the effects of mindfulness programmes, so we do not know much about what are the relevant components of mindfulness practice.
-For example, meta-analyses have shown that mindfulness practice does increase mindfulness when compared to active control groups,.
+The mechanisms that make people less or more mindful have been researched less than the effects of mindfulness programmes, so little is known about which components of mindfulness practice are relevant for promoting mindfulness.
+For example, meta-analyses have shown that mindfulness practice does increase mindfulness when compared to active control groups.
 This may be because we do not know how to measure mindfulness.
 It could also be that mindfulness is dose-dependent and increases with more experience.
 To counter that, Bergomi et al. found that "results provide evidence for the associations between self-reported mindfulness and meditation practice and suggest that mindfulness is particularly associated with continued practice in the present, rather than with accumulated practice over years."

 Some research into other mechanisms has been done.
 One study conceptualized such mechanisms in terms of competition for attention.
 In a test of that framework, mindfulness was found to be associated (as predicted) with having an activated intention to be mindful, with feeling good, and with not being hurried or very busy.
 Regarding the relationship between feeling good and being mindful, a different study found that causality probably works both ways: feeling good increases mindfulness, and mindfulness increases feeling good.

 One theory suggests an additional mechanism termed as reperceiving.
 Reperceiving is the beneficial effect that comes after the process of being mindful after all the intention, attention, and attitude has been experienced.
 Through reperceiving there is a shift in perspective.
 Reperceiving permits disassociation from thoughts, emotions, and physical sensations, and allows one to exist with them instead of being defined by them.

+Adverse effects

+Meditation (of which mindfulness is just a version) has also been correlated with unpleasant experiences.
+In some cases, it has also been linked to psychosis and suicide.
+Both the soundness of its scientific foundations and the desirability of its societal effects have been questioned.

+In one study, published in 2019, of 1,232 regular meditators with at least two months of meditation experience, about a quarter reported having had particularly unpleasant meditation-related experiences (such as anxiety, fear, distorted emotions or thoughts, altered sense of self or the world), which they thought may have been caused by their meditation practice.
+Meditators with high levels of repetitive negative thinking and those who only engage in deconstructive meditation were more likely to report unpleasant side effects.
+Adverse effects were less frequently reported in women and religious meditators.